MiamiOH-CSE274/02_Cpp/README.md

 int*

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?
+Delete deallocates the memory in a specific position so that it can be used for somethng else.
+Once a piece of memory isn't needed anymore, then Java automatically deletes it, but C++ doesn't automatically do that.
+This means that C++ has to be told to delete something to free up the memory.

 #### 7. What is one question about C++ that you would like me to explain in class?